DRMALEK/DRMALEK/README.md

 # Hi There 👋

-I'm Malek, an AI Software Engineer based in Germany.
+I'm Malek, a Full-Stack Engineer based in Germany.

 ---